-Viewing insider transactions for Shoe Carnival, Inc.'s (NASDAQ:SCVL ) over the last year, we see that insiders were net buyers.
-This means that a larger number of shares were purchased by insiders in relation to shares sold.
+Looking at Shoe Carnival, Inc.'s (NASDAQ:SCVL ) insider transactions over the last year, we can see that insiders were net buyers.
+That is, there were more number of shares purchased by insiders than there were sold.

 Shoe Carnival Insider Transactions Over The Last Year

 The Independent Director Charles Tomm made the biggest insider purchase in the last 12 months.
 That single transaction was for US$108k worth of shares at a price of US$26.90 each.
 So it's clear an insider wanted to buy, even at a higher price than the current share price (being US$23.99).
 It's very possible they regret the purchase, but it's more likely they are bullish about the company.
 We always take careful note of the price insiders pay when purchasing shares.
 As a general rule, we feel more positive about a stock when an insider has bought shares at above current prices, because that suggests they viewed the stock as good value, even at a higher price.
 Charles Tomm was the only individual insider to buy during the last year.

 Charles Tomm purchased 6.00k shares over the year.
 The average price per share was US$27.03.
 The chart below shows insider transactions (by companies and individuals) over the last year.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!